 A Chinese banquet is a long, extravagant affair.
 Usually reserved for special occasions like weddings, Chinese New Year, and big birthdays (like, your great grandmother turns 90…that kind of big), there’s a certain procedure that gets followed.

 But what’s always predictable is the two dishes that come out at the end.
-Just in case you weren’t filled up by all that protein and vegetable, they never fail to bring out two carb-filled dishes of noodles and fried rice.
+Just in case you weren’t filled up by all that protein and vegetable, they never fail to bring out two carb-filled dishes of long life noodles and banquet fried rice.
 Usually, no one quite has the real estate left in their stomachs for this starch-fest by the time it arrives to the table.
-By then, you’re ready to get rolled out of the restaurant a la Violet-Beauregarde.
+By then, you’re ready to get rolled out of the restaurant a la Violet-Beauregarde from Willie Wonka and the Chocolate factory.

 What ends up happening is that they bring out a bunch of take-out boxes and bags, and you load it all up to take home.
 Of course, the next day, after you’ve quite recovered from the elaborate meal from the night before, it’s good stuff…especially with a bit of hot chili oil.